corda/corda-docs-portal/content/en/platform/corda/4.8/open-source/key-concepts-time-windows.md

 ## Summary

 * *If a transaction includes a time-window, it can only be committed during that window*
-* *The notary is the timestamping authority, refusing to commit transactions outside of that window*
+* *The notary is the timestamping authority and refuses to commit transactions outside the time-window*
 * *Time-windows can have a start and end time, or be open at either end*

 ## Video